 What is the average temperature in Indiana in the winter?

-The average temperature in Indiana in the winter hovers around 35 – 45 degrees Fahrenheit.
-There will be days with temperatures in the single digits, but not every day.
+The average temperature in Indiana in the winter hovers around 35°F – 45°F degrees.
+In January and February, there will be days when temperatures are in the single digits, but luckily not every day.

 Fun things to do when it snows in Indiana